wotakuro/StrippingByVariantCollection/README.md

 ### Script Execute Order
 Setting the order of "IPreprocessShaders" in this asset.

+### [Debug] List IPreprocessShaders
+List the all classes that implments IPreprocessShaders.

 ### Exclude Stripping Rule
 The ShaderVariantCollection asset specified here will be ignored.